heiditoews/ENSF409-Final-Project/README.md

 # ENSF409-Final-Project

+This is a project I completed with three teammates for a course I took in Winter 2021.
+It takes a database of used office furniture, and finds the cheapest way to make one or more full items from the pieces available, and outputs the result into a text file.
+It runs and takes user input from the command line.
+I contributed the Desk.java and OutputTxt.java files, and parts of the Main.java and SystemTest.java files.

 All java files need to be compiled.
 To run the program, run Main.
 The program will prompt the user to input the database username and password, furniture (chair, lamp etc.), type, and quantity one at a time in that order.
 Furniture and type are both case insensitive; also